The Method

 Come back tomorrow.
 AFOS's real value appears in sequence: one day gives context, three days give pattern, one week gives trend.
 Reading once is informing yourself; reading daily is anticipating.

-AFOS Analytics is the first platform that combines real-money prediction markets, official polls, and real-time news to show, with honesty and transparency, what the data actually says about politics, without bias, without propaganda, free and without mandatory registration.
+AFOS Analytics is the first platform that combines, in real time, prediction markets × opinion polls × news to show, with honesty and transparency, explicit divergences instead of smoothed averages, revealing what the data really says about politics, without bias, without propaganda, free and without mandatory registration.

 Updated April 2026